-- 9. Can a Toastmaster who has visited the squadron as a guest be a judge at the squadron competition? - The short answer is yes, but the rules state that a judge should not be acquainted with any of the contestants, so if the Toastmaster has run the program for your squadron, or been a frequent guest speaker, they should be disqualified from judging.
-Judges should also not evaluate the same contestants twice in the same training year, which means that judges can only judge a one level of competition in each training year. - 10.
-If am I am asking a police officer, what can I request as dress code?
-Or maybe the question is, how do I request him to come dressed in his uniform?
+17. Can a Toastmaster who has visited the squadron as a guest be a judge at the squadron competition?

+The short answer is maybe.
+The rules state that a judge should not be acquainted with any of the contestants, so if the Toastmaster has run the program for your squadron, or been a frequent guest speaker, they should be disqualified from judging.
+Judges should also not evaluate the same contestants twice in the same training year, which means judges can only judge at one level of competition.